 Some of the core rules which EDUHELPCENTRAL recommends,

-Your experience section resume bullet points need to be positioned near the top section of resume, just under your resume summary statement.
-However, if you have little or no professional experience, then start with your education section mentioning the most recent degrees to schooling in chronological order.
+Your experience section in resume bullet points need to be positioned near the top section of resume, just under your resume summary statement.
+However, if you have little or no professional experience, then start with your education section in resume mentioning the most recent degrees to schooling in chronological order.